-Actress Nimrat Kaur may not yet have the name recognition of her Bollywood peers but it would do you well to remember her name.
+Actress Nimrat Kaur may not have the name recognition of her Bollywood peers but it would do you well to remember her name.
 The star of the critically acclaimed film, ‘The Lunchbox’ was a relative unknown to Indian cinema when director Ritesh Batra chose her to be the lead in his debut feature.
 The film, which received a standing ovation at its premiere at the Cannes Film Festival last year, has since won numerous awards and garnered praise for the young actress.
 We caught up with Kaur to find out more about her incredible journey from little known stage actress to being called the “modern day Charulata.”

 I always wanted to be an actor.
 I was always performing, debating and was around the stage in whichever way I could be.
-So, somewhere I always had the seed in me to be a performer – I just had to admit that to myself and then eventually tell my family that I wanted to move to Bombay to become an actor.
+Somewhere I always had the seed in me to be a performer – I just had to admit that to myself and then eventually tell my family that I wanted to move to Bombay to become an actor.

 What was their reaction when you told them?

 They were worried, especially my mother, because coming from a middle class army background it’s intimidating to send your daughter to Bombay.
 There are stories about the industry and how things work but she was really brave and had all the confidence in me and she let me do my thing and come here.

 Did coming from an army family and the fact that you moved around a lot give you the courage to make the move?